the cost of introducing application security, the cost of security at a scale up

 Decent ASVS-based regression tests by your test engineer(s) should take about 20 days 20

-While my calculations reflect only on technical team members it is essential to include everyone else in the AppSec education and training programme.
+While my calculations reflect only on team members involved in the SDLC it is essential to include everyone else in the AppSec education and training programme.
 That would dilute the numbers presented here and lower your total security budget requirements.

 What about SBOM and other DevSecOps tools?